 This section discusses how proper hauling equipment can help with refreshment waste disposal and why it is so important for your business.

-7 Key Questions to Ask When Purchasing Debris, Refuse and Trash chutes
+7 Key Questions to Ask When Purchasing Debris Refuse and Trash chute

 Construction site debris collection system is an important part of a construction site.

-1. How much space is available for the installation of the refuse collection equipment?
+1. How much space is available for the installation of the debris refuse and trash chutes collection equipment?

 2. What is the required height clearance for the refuse collection equipment?